|Status : Published

 The rapid urbanization, rising environmental concerns, mandatory emission, and fuel economy standards, mounting initiatives by the government in the form of subsidies and rebates, rising usage of electric vehicles, and substituting heavy-duty diesel and gasoline-run buses having zero-emission will accelerate the growth of the electric bus market in the Asia-Pacific region.
 For example, the Guangzhou government has invested approximately $ 1.2 billion in installing about 4000 charging stations.
 Moreover, the increased prominence of electric buses due to their technical features will propel the growth in the region.

-The rising demand for electrification of mass transport, technological development along with innovative strategies in the transportation industry, and government banking will create opportunities for growth in the Asia-Pacific electric bus market.
+The rising demand for electrification of mass transport, technological development with innovative strategies in the transportation industry, and government banking will create opportunities for growth in the Asia-Pacific electric bus market.

 The industry players in the Asia-Pacific region are developing advanced technologies to certify that electric buses are highly efficient and high-performing.
-Moreover, the major players are adopting growth strategies such as geographical expansion, collaboration, partnership, new product launches to sustain themselves in the market.
+Moreover, the major players are adopting growth strategies such as geographical expansion, collaboration, partnership, and new product launches to sustain themselves in the market.
 They are enhancing their R&D activities to enhance operational efficiency and register positive growth in the Asia-Pacific electric bus market.

 Zhongtong is the manufacturer of electric buses and focuses on safety, energy-saving, and new energy technologies having 100 patents and 30 state standards.
 It provides electric city buses, hydrogen fuel cell electric buses, and electric coaches.

 BYD is one of the top players and is increasing the number of orders for electric buses in domestic and international markets.
-BYD has developed an extensive range of economical EV solutions so as to save energy, reduce emissions, and enhance the quality of life in cities.
+BYD has developed an extensive range of economical EV solutions to save energy, reduce emissions, and enhance the quality of life in cities.
 It has launched commercial vehicles and covers 10 segments: buses, coaches, and taxis; logistics, construction, and sanitation vehicles; and vehicles for warehousing, port, airport, and mining operations.

-Some of the key players operating in the Asia-Pacific electric bus market: BYD Company Ltd., Tata Motors, Zhongtong Bus Holding Co.
+Some of the key players operating in the Asia-Pacific electric bus market: are BYD Company Ltd., Tata Motors, Zhongtong Bus Holding Co.
 Ltd, King Long United Automotive Co.
 Limited, Anhui Ankai Automobile Co.
 Ltd., ASHOK LEYLAND, Deccan Auto Ltd., Olectra Greentech Limited., YUTONG, and Shanghai Shenlong Bus Co., Ltd.

 Source: VynZ Research